BU-AdS/2D-LongRange-Ising/README.md

-# BU-AdS 2D-AdS production code base                    30th November 2017
+# BU-AdS 2D-AdS production code base                    17th January 2018

-This library is a C++ implementation of a 2D phi**4 theory on AdS_{2}.
-It has the following functionalities for the Laplace operator:
+This library is a C++ implementation of a 2D phi**4 theory with long range interactions mediated by a copy of AdS_{2} at each time slice.
+It has the following functionalities for the Laplace operator on the space:

-1. Lattice action
-2. CG inverter (propagator)
+1. CG inverter (propagator)
-3. Eigensolver
+2. Eigensolver
-4. Various hypergeometric and debug utilities
+3. Various hypergeometric and debug utilities

-Stay tuned for the addition of a cluster algorithm for simulations.
+In addition, we have implemented a Monte Carlo based algorithm to perform importance sampling.
+The algorithm uses Metropolis steps, with Wolff steps at a given interval.
+We also incluse some crude ASCII visualisers and simple routines to caculate correlation functions and observables of the Ising model.

 ## Dependencies